-This is a guest post from Kristen Hamerstadt, the VP of Marketing at SmarterHQ.
-SmarterHQ is the leading multi-channel behavioral marketing platform delivering top results for the world’s top brands.
+This is a guest post from Molly Horstmann, the Content Marketing Manager at SmarterHQ.
+SmarterHQ is a leading multi-channel behavioral marketing platform delivering results for the world’s top brands.
 To learn how SmarterHQ empowers B2C marketers to personalize individual customer interactions in real-time, visit their site, and download their holiday guide for more tactics.

 ‘Tis the season when every retail marketer scrambles to find a way to cut through the holiday noise and capture consumer attention, while delivering on (or even better, exceeding) their holiday and year-end goals.
 If this sounds like you, you’re not alone—and you’re reading the right post.

 During Cyber Week 2017, the National Retail Federation reported more than 174 million shoppers headed in-store and online to shop.
 In that five-day period between Thanksgiving and Cyber Monday, the average consumer spent $335, with millennials (the biggest spenders of the bunch) averaging $419.
 With this sort of revenue-driving potential per customer, there’s a lot riding on marketers’ shoulders to make their emails stand out in a never-ending inbox of holiday deals.

 And with 78% of millennials saying they will engage with offers that are personalized to their own tastes, personalizing and getting more strategic with your triggered campaigns this holiday season is imperative.
 So is offering a seamless cross-channel experience—a growing number of consumers are browsing online and buying in-store, and multichannel buyers spent $82 more on average than an online-only purchaser last year.

 How do you set your email marketing up for success headed into Cyber Week, throughout the holidays, and into the new year?

 Here are 5 ways to step up your triggered campaigns with behavioral marketing this holiday season.

 1. Supplement gift guide content with products based on behavior.